sereneliu/AoC-2018/README.md

 ## Day 14

 I misread the instructions and tried to do part 2 for part 1.
 Took awhile before I fully understood what part 1 was actually asking for.
-On the other hand, that meant that it didn't take me very long to do part 2 the brute force way.
+On the other hand, that meant that it didn't take me very long to code part 2 the brute force way.
 I'm not very good at the "make it fast" stage.
 Have so much that I need to learn.